bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

    1 - List available kernels
    2 - Generate a new initramfs
    3 - Generate a new diskless image
-   4 - Manage/list existing diskless images
+   4 - Manage existing diskless images
-   5 - Remove a diskless image
   -->: 3

   Starting new image creation phase.